-More specifically, in [4],[7] the navigation functions were designed in such a way to allow agents that had already reached their destination to cooperate with the rest of the team in the case of a possible collision.
+More specifically, in [4],[7] the navigation functions were designed in such a way to allow agents that had already reached their desired destination to cooperate with the rest of the team in the case of a possible collision.
 In this paper, a construction similar to the initial navigation function construction in [11] is used.
 Hence each agent no longer participates in the collision avoidance procedure if its initial condition coincides with its desired goal.
 In essence, the agents might converge to critical points which are no longer guaranteed not to coincide with local minima.
-In [5] it was shown that in this case, agents converge to a sphere around their target points and an estimate of this was given.
-It turns out that with the formulation of this paper a less conservative bound can be derived that tends to zero in the case of point agents.
-Moreover, a broader set of initial conditions for navigation is derived for the case of non-point agents, establishing a direct correspondence between the convergence set radius and agents' maximum radii.
+In [5] it was shown that in this case, each agent converges to a sphere around its target point and an estimate of this radius was given.
+It turns out that with the formulation of this paper a much less conservative bound can be derived that tends to zero in the case of point agents.
+Moreover, a broader set of initial conditions for successful navigation to the target set is derived for the case of non-point agents, establishing a direct correspondence between the convergence set radius and agents' maximum radii.